aLoneWitness/impulse/README.md

 ## License
-Read the full license in the 'LICENSE' file. tl;dr this gamemode is private, do not download it.
-If you want permission you must ask vin
+Read the full license in the 'LICENSE' file. tl;dr **this gamemode is private, do not download it, fork it or redistribute it in any way**.
+If you want permission you must ask vin.